stevenbenner/stevenbenner.com/src/content/posts/2010-05-09-how-to-circumvent-internet-filtering-and-enhance-privacy.md

 If you are getting your VPN access from a company that provides OpenVPN services then you should receive all of your configuration information from them.
 If you’re setting up your own VPN server then you will need to read the OpenVPN documentation for your particular system.

 The guide for setting up your VPN will be the topic of another article, I’ll write up a nice how-to with screen shots and such eventually.
-For now, if you’re looking fo a good walk-through on setting up the OpenVPN GUI check out [How to configure OpenVPN](http://www.itsatechworld.com/2006/01/29/how-to-configure-openvpn/).
+For now, if you’re looking for a good walk-through on setting up the OpenVPN GUI check out [How to configure OpenVPN](http://www.itsatechworld.com/2006/01/29/how-to-configure-openvpn/).

 ### The other option